New Trend at the Kentucky Derby: Recycling

 To learn more about the Kentucky Museum of Art and Craft, please click here.Filed under British Royals, Miscellaneous

-Tagged Elizabeth II, Fashion, Hats, Horse Racing, United States of America.
+Tagged Elizabeth II of the United Kingdom, Fashion, Hats, Horse Racing, United States of America.